Registration is now OPEN!

 Administration is often critiqued both by those within the profession and without as work that takes “good, fun-loving people” and turns them into curmudgeons — but it doesn’t have to be that way.
 Educator, author and administrator Ann Garrido will look at practices that can be potentially transformative, making effective administrators and holier, healthier Christians.

 The U.S. Bishops and Human Development and Migration

 Now, more than ever, immigrants need individuals to speak on behalf of their human rights and dignity.
 Learn more about what the Church’s rich body of social thought says about our Christian responsibility to “welcome the stranger among us.”
 Gustavo Garcia-Siller, M.Sp.S., Archbishop of San Antonio, has ministered for more than 42 years to communities with varied cultural backgrounds.
 Archbishop Gustavo is the Chairman of the USCCB Committee on Cultural Diversity in the Church.

 Exhibitors & Sponsors

-NACPA members return to Convocation each year not only for the ongoing education and to build relationships with peers but to come away with the solutions to the daily challenges and hurdles which are specific to the lives of an HR Director in a church or diocesan office.
-As the professional membership organization for HR practitioners who see their career as a ministry and desire to exercise good management practices anchored in Gospel values, NACPA’s annual Convocation offers your organization an opportunity to present ideas that will create relationships with churches, diocesan offices and eparches around the country.
+NACPA members, representing around 120-140 different arch/dioceses, religious communities and parishes around the nation, return to Convocation each year not only for the ongoing education and peer relationship building but to come away with the solutions to the daily challenges and hurdles which are specific to the lives of an HR Director in a church or diocesan office.
+As the professional membership organization for HR practitioners who see their career as a ministry and desire to exercise good management practices anchored in Gospel values, NACPA’s annual Convocation offers your organization an opportunity to present ideas that will create relationships with churches, diocesan offices and religious communities around the country.